List of Brooklyn Nine-Nine characters: Terry Jeffords

-Terry Crews portrays Terrence "Terry" Vincent Jeffords, the supervisor of the 99th Precinct's detective squad.
+Terrence Vincent "Terry" Jeffords, the supervisor of the 99th Precinct's detective squad, is based on and portrayed by Terry Crews.
 An avid bodybuilder, Terry's intimidating size and appearance are contrasted by his gentle-giant persona, being very caring and parental in nature.
 Jeffords is devoted to his wife and three young daughters, twins Cagney and Lacey, and Ava.
 He fears the danger of police work because of the possibility that he could leave his children fatherless.
 Following a panic attack prior to the show's beginning, Terry was removed from fieldwork, but returned after saving Holt's life.
 He is high-strung, prone to nervous excitement, loves yogurt, and has a tendency to refer to himself in the third person like "Terry loves yogurt".
 He is an effective and caring leader to the detective squad, often having to play the mature adult in order to keep them in line.
 Terry Jeffords is also known for being able to run through walls like the Kool-Aid Man but doesn't do it often as it makes him feel as so he is only respected for his muscles.

 A running gag throughout the series is for Terry to break things because of his incredible strength.
 He has been a detective since 1995 and used to be assigned to the 65th Precinct, where he was constantly mocked for a botched case which he and Jake later proved he was correct in.
 He was a linebacker at Syracuse University, where he graduated magna cum laude, as revealed in "The Swedes".
 He also studied abroad in Japan while in college and dated a Japanese student named Chiaki who broke his heart.